counseling & career center

 IMPORTANT!!
 Common Application Supplements Can Be Submitted PRIOR To Completing and Submitting The Application.
 Send Counselors "The Supplements" At The Beginning Of Application Process.

-Common App has released its essay prompts for its Class of 2017 application.
-Click here to see the prompts and read tips on answering each one.
+Common App has released its essay prompts for its Class of 2018 application.
+See the prompts and read tips on answering each one.

 NEW for 2017 Grads - The Coalition for Access, Affordability, and Success in similar to the Common App in that it allows you to apply to multiple schools on one application.
 A diverse group of schools are members of the Coalition including Ivy Leagues, Michigan State, and U of M.

 The Coalition for Access, Affordability, and Success has essay prompts similar to the Common App.
-Check out this site for the prompts, writing tip, and comparisions to the Common App prompts.
+Prompts, writing tip, and comparisions to the Common App prompts.

 - 10 ways to make your college application stand out